John Shelby Spong: Criticism

-Spong claimed that his writings evoked both great support and great condemnation from differing segments of the Christian church.

 New Testament Catholic scholar Raymond E. Brown was critical of Spong's scholarship, referring to his studies as "amateur night".
 Spong frequently praised Brown's scholarship, though the affection was not returned, with Brown having commented that "Spong is complimentary in what he writes of me as a NT scholar; ...
 I hope I am not ungracious if in return I remark that I do not think that a single NT author would recognize Spong's Jesus as the figure being proclaimed or written about."

 Spong's ideas have been criticized by some other theologians, notably in 1998 by Rowan Williams, the Bishop of Monmouth, who later became the Archbishop of Canterbury.
 Williams described Spong's Twelve Points for Reform as embodying "confusion and misinterpretation".

 During a speaking tour in Australia in 2001, Spong was banned by Peter Hollingworth, the Archbishop of Brisbane, from speaking at churches in the diocese.
 The tour coincided with Hollingworth leaving the diocese to become the Governor-General of Australia.
 Hollingworth said that it was not an appropriate moment for Spong to "engage congregations in matters that could prove theologically controversial".
 After Spong's book Jesus for the Non-Religious was published in 2007, Peter Jensen, the Archbishop of Sydney, banned Spong from preaching at any churches in his diocese.
 By contrast, Phillip Aspinall, the Primate of Australia, invited Spong in 2007 to deliver two sermons at St John's Cathedral, Brisbane.

-Following Spong's death, Mark Tooley told The Washington Times that "he [Spong] claimed that he was making religion relevant for a new generation who could not believe in the supernatural, often citing his daughters.
+Following Spong's death, Mark Tooley told The Washington Times that Spong "claimed that he was making religion relevant for a new generation who could not believe in the supernatural, often citing his daughters.
 But the irony was that as he was making his case, modernity was ending and postmodernity starting, and his rationalist perspective became passé.
 There was new openness to the supernatural."

-Albert Mohler, president of the Southern Baptist Theological Seminary, described Spong's teaching as constituting the historic definition of heresy, having "denied virtually every major Christian doctrine."
+Albert Mohler, president of the Southern Baptist Theological Seminary, described Spong's teaching as constituting the historic definition of heresy.
+Mohler asserted that Spong had "denied virtually every major Christian doctrine".

-Death
+Personal life and death

+In 1955, Spong married Joan Lydia Ketner.
+She died in 1988.
+In 1990, Spong married Christine Mary Bridger.
+Spong had five children.

-Spong died in sleep at his home in Richmond, Virginia, on September 12, 2021, at the age of 90.
-The notice was announced by the St. Paul's Episcopal Church in Richmond, Virginia, where Spong had once been rector.
+Spong died on September 12, 2021, at the age of 90.